 In August 1643, Anne and six of her children were massacred during an attack right here in today’s Co-op City.
+The place it happened is just yards from here at what is still called her Split Rock Farm.
 The only survivor was her nine-year-old daughter, Susanna, who was taken captive but eventually released.

 Anne Hutchinson is a very important leader in both in the development of religious freedom in England's colonies as well as the history of women in religion.

 Anne questioned the total authority of ministers and she exposed the subordination of women.
 She has been called the most famous, or infamous, English woman in Colonial American History... and likely the first women's libber in United States History.

 No wonder the Hutchinson River and the Hutchinson Parkway are named for this lady.
 And now you know why!